John Martin Scripps: Criminal career

-He was in custody at Albany Prison on the Isle of Wight from February 1992 to August 1993, where he became a model prisoner.
+He was in custody at HMP Albany on the Isle of Wight from February 1992 to August 1993, where he became a model prisoner.
 Initially he did menial jobs such as dishwashing and general cleaning and was later promoted to the position of butcher, under the training of James Quigley, a prison caterer with more than 20 years' experience, and another inmate only identified as "Ginger", who had been a professional butcher.
 They taught him how to dismember and remove the bone from animals after slaughtering them.
 Martin performed his duties with such efficiency that he once told Quigley he wished to open a butcher's shop after his release.

-On 20 August 1993, Martin was transferred from Albany Prison to The Mount Prison in Hemel Hempstead, Hertfordshire, as a result of a change in his security categorisation.
+On 20 August 1993, Martin was transferred from HMP Albany to HMP The Mount in Hemel Hempstead, Hertfordshire, as a result of a change in his security categorisation.
 In October 1994 he escaped while on home leave, which was granted only two days after being refused parole.
 His mother, noting that he had sold all his belongings to fellow inmates while in prison (a clear notice of his intention to escape), asked prison authorities not to release him.
 After Martin was sentenced to death, she reiterated:

-His mother gave Scripps £200 to go overseas after his arrest.
+His mother gave Scripps £200 to travel overseas after his arrest.
 To avoid recapture, he used the birth certificate of another inmate, Simon James Davis, to get a passport in Davis's name.
 Within a month of his escape, he turned up in Mexico as John Martin.
 He reported to the British Embassy there that he had lost his passport, and managed to get a replacement.
 Martin arrived in Singapore from San Francisco at about 2 a.m.
 SST on 8 March 1995 (6 p.m.
 UTC on 7 March).